Who is this article for?

-CrashPlan for Small Business administrators can use this article to quickly locate resources for configuring and managing a CrashPlan for Small Business environment.
-The steps below are optional and provided as suggestions for what to do next after initial setup is complete.
+As a CrashPlan for Small Business administrator, use this article to quickly locate resources for configuring and managing your CrashPlan for Small Business environment.
+After you set up CrashPlan for Small Business, follow the next steps suggested here.

 - Adjust settings for optimal speed.

 - Prevent your computer from going to sleep.